 10:45am - 11:50am SESSION 2

 Dialogue Session: Racial Capitalism, designs for energy transition and the Green New Deal

 Industrialized energy has long been predicated on a system of racial capitalism and colonialism.
 We rely on electricity, heat, and fuels that derive value through the historical and ongoing displacement and exploitation of indigenous, black, and Latinx land, labor and life.
 The Green New Deal could offer an opportunity to not only overhaul this existing fossil fuel infrastructure but also redress the racial capitalism on which it is built.
 In this dialogue, we will explore some of the tensions that currently exist between the urgent need to move as fast as possible to implement a clean energy transition and concerns that, if this transition is not done right, it could recreate new environmental injustices and new sacrifice zones.
 We will consider the ways in which environmental justice movements are productively contributing to new visions of energy transition.
 Finally, we will explore the opportunities that exist for confronting and dismantling racial capitalism through a Green New Deal framework, focusing on policies, strategies, and overarching principles.

-Chair: Lauren Richter (HPSS/NCSS RISD)
+Introductions: Lauren Richter (HPSS/NCSS RISD)

 Discussants: Myles Lennon (Anthropology, Brown), Shalanda H.Baker (Law, Public Policy and Urban Affairs, Northeastern University) and Jacqui Patterson (Director of the NAACP Environmental and Climate Justice Program)